 Many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
 This access means some children, whilst at school or college, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
-The school does not allow student owned mobile technology on site.
+The school does not allow student owned mobile technology on site and any mobile devices needed, for example by our overseas pupils, are kept by the Houseparents.